mlbj/mlbj/README.md

 # 👋 Hello, I'm Mauro Brandão!

 Welcome to my GitHub profile!
-I’m a researcher and software developer at the Scientific Computing Group at Sirius, Brazil.
+I’m a software engineer at the Scientific Computing Group at Sirius, Brazil.

 ## Get in Touch
 - **Email:** mauro.brandao@lnls.br